-Last summer Boulder Mentors partnered with Men's Leadership Alliance (MLA) to facilitate this coming-of-age program for boys transitioning towards manhood.
-It was such a success, we are doing it again!
+Every summer Boulder Mentors partners with Men's Leadership Alliance (MLA) to facilitate this coming-of-age program for boys transitioning towards manhood.
 MLA has been offering this program to our local community for many years, and Boulder Mentors is excited to help bring new dynamics, including long-term mentorship and family support before and after the program.
 Gabriel Cannon also loves working with MLA director Jason Geoffrion to design and facilitate this program.
-Check out the link above to go directly to the MLA website to see videos, read about the program, and register.
+Check out the link to go directly to the MLA website to see videos, read about the program, and register.
 If you would like to reach out specifically to Gabriel to learn more about the program, call or contact him via the Contact page on this site.

 Adolescence – making the transition from childhood to adulthood – is confusing and difficult, and keeping the adult heart and soul alive and well is a life-long practice.
 Our ancestors recognized it as one of the most critical times in a person’s life and as a crucial step for the entire community, and they marked the coming of age time with rites of passage.
 These experiences always used wild nature as the crucible and essential support for the transitions of adolescence.
 The wilderness affords an ideal opportunity for adolescent boys to learn, grow and take the first initiated steps into life as a young man.